jorisperrenet/VectorMation/examples/README.md

 # Example Gallery
 Find the code to generate these SVGs and more in the above codes.

+# Note
+Some of these examples are remade from the [Maxim Community Example Gallery](https://docs.manim.community/en/stable/examples.html).

+# Some of the end results
 Also, if there was an animation in the code, the below SVGs are the last frame of the animation.

 `heart.py`